|Nutritional Guidelines (per serving)|

 Preheat the oven to 325 F. Place the ham in a heavy roasting pan, cut side down.
 Cover the ham snugly with heavy duty foil.

 Roast the ham for 10 to 14 minutes per pound.
-For a 6 pound ham, that is about 60 to 84 minutes.
-The ham should be at least 145 F when tested with a reliable meat thermometer.
+For a 6-pound ham, that's about 60 to 84 minutes.
+When tested with a reliable meat thermometer at the thickest of the meat, the ham should read at least 145 F, the minimum for safe pork consumption.

-While the ham is in the oven, in a medium bowl, combine the brown sugar, honey, Dijon mustard, minced garlic, and cloves and mix well.
+While the ham is in the oven, combine the brown sugar, honey, Dijon mustard, minced garlic, and cloves.
+Mix well.

-Remove the ham from the oven and carefully remove the foil.
+Remove the ham from the oven and remove the foil.
+Be careful with the trapped steam.
 Turn the oven to 400 F.

-Spoon and spread glaze on the ham; be careful, because the ham is hot!
-Use the back of a spoon to spread the glaze.
+Spoon and spread glaze on the ham.
+Be careful because the ham is hot and the liquid can splatter onto your arms or face.
+Use the back of a spoon to uniformly spread the glaze.

-Return the ham to oven to roast for another 10 to 20 minutes or until the ham is glazed.
+Return the ham to a 400 F oven and roast for another 10 to 20 minutes, or until the ham is fully glazed and a thick and sticky coating is visible.